 - Two-year paid traineeship (i.e., partial tuition, monthly stipends, and travel funds).

-- Spending a minimum of 10 hours per week working on research, mentoring and skill-building activities.
+- A minimum of 10 hours per week working on research, mentoring and skill-building activities.

-- Present research at undergraduate and professional conferences.
+- Presentation of Scholar's own research at undergraduate and professional conferences.

-- Attend a minimum of two professional conferences to enhance networking skills.
+- Attending a minimum of two professional conferences to enhance networking skills.